On this page...

 - Approximately 50% of students age 14 and older with a mental illness drop out of high school.

-In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second also the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. - Leading Causes of Death and Injury Charts, CDC
+In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. - Leading Causes of Death and Injury Charts, CDC

 Adverse Childhood Experiences, more commonly known as ACEs, are stressful or traumatic events experienced during childhood.
-Research shows these events impact brain development, and are related to health problems throughout the lifespan.
+Research shows these events impact brain development and are related to health problems throughout the lifespan.

-Resilience is the ability to thrive, adapt, and cope despite tough times. it is the ability to overcome and, in some cases, benefit from challenging experiences.
+Resilience is the ability to thrive, adapt, and cope despite tough times.
+It is the ability to overcome and, in some cases, benefit from challenging experiences.
 Both staff and students benefit from the ability to bounce back from challenges with new learning and strength.